Sage-Bionetworks/jccli/README.md

 Contributions are welcome.

-Requirements:
+### Requirements

 Install these utilities:
 * [GNU Make](https://www.gnu.org/software/make/)
 * [pre-commit](https://pre-commit.com/#install)
 * [Pandoc](https://pandoc.org/)

+### Process

-As a pre-deployment step we syntatically validate our code and configurations with pre-commit.
+Before making a commit, you should syntactically validate your code and configurations with pre-commit.

+You can set up pre-commit hooks to automatically be run before every commit by running: `pre-commit install`.
-Please install pre-commit, once installed the file validations will automatically run on every commit.
-Alternatively you can manually execute the validations by running `pre-commit run --all-files`.
+Alternatively, you can manually execute the validations by running `pre-commit run --all-files`.

+#### Tests

+JCCLI's test suite consists of unit tests and integration tests.
+The integration tests depend on the environment variable `JC_API_KEY`, which should be a Jumpcloud API key corresponding to a blank Jumpcloud instance which can be used for testing purposes.

+We use [Travis-CI](https://travis-ci.org/) to automate our testing.
+This repo's Travis configuration is set up to run the unit test suite (in `unit_tests/`) on every push and pull request, and to run the integration test suite (in `integration_tests/`) whenever a push or pull request is made to the `master` branch (regardless of the repo and its owner).

+### GitHub

+Contributors are requested to first make a Pull Request to a non-master branch in the `Sage-Bionetworks/jccli` repo, and then have the changes merged into `master` from there.

 ## Resources